Oncology Department

 For this reason, many times, internal problems go unidentified by pet parents.
 Even for pet owners who regularly see their Veterinarian for blood work and wellness visits, knowing an animal has cancer is not easily recognizable on the surface.

 However, there are some warning signs that it might be a good time to see your regular Veterinarian and have imaging and lab work done.
+Learn more about the symptoms of cancer in dogs and cats from Tier 1's Dr. Brad Schmidt.

-Does Pet Insurance Cover a Cancer Diagnosis in an Animal? - Normally Yes, as long as the diagnosis was made after your pet insurance was in place.
+Normally yes, as long as the diagnosis was made after your pet insurance was in place.

 If the diagnosis of cancer was made before having pet insurance, it will be considered a pre-existing condition.